TOOLKIT: Protect Abortion Access

 UNITED STATES: Post-Roe

 On June 24, 2022, the United States Supreme Court overturned Roe v.
 Wade, crucial legislation that made abortion access a protected federal right in the United States.
-This devasting decision reversed 50 years of legal protection and allowed the decision to guarantee abortion rights to go to individual states.
+This devastating decision reversed 50 years of legal protection and allowed the decision to guarantee abortion rights to go to individual states.
+According to the Guttmacher Institute, 41 U.S. states have abortion bans with only limited exceptions.

 After Roe fell, a federal judge in Texas’ made an unprecedented decision to attempt to revoke the FDA approval of mifepristone in Alliance for Hippocratic Medicine v.
 FDA.
 On April 21, the U.S. Supreme Court issued a stay in the case, temporarily preserving access to medication abortion using mifepristone.
-The case is pending and ongoing.
+As of June 2024, the U.S. Supreme Court rules upheld access to mifepristone β€” for now β€” determining that the plaintiffs lacked standing.

 THE WORLD